 The people de-fi trading keep losing

-I focused on one archetypes from my analysis – The curious newcomer that are scared of doing something irreversible they don't understand, and need to see value before committing to complexity.
-Understand what they own in plain language.
+I focused on 1 archetypes from my analysis – The curious newcomer that are scared of doing something irreversible they don't understand, and need to see value before committing to complexity.

 03 – Design concept